Who Was Fred Rogers?

-Born on March 20, 1928 in Latrobe, Pennsylvania, Fred Rogers was a puppeteer and ordained minister who became the host of the TV program Mr. Rogers' Neighborhood.
-With a degree in music composition, he wrote 200 songs for the show, including the theme, "It's a Beautiful Day in the Neighborhood."
+Born on March 20, 1928, in Latrobe, Pennsylvania, Fred Rogers was a puppeteer and ordained minister who became the host of the TV program Mister Rogers' Neighborhood.
+With a degree in music composition, he wrote 200 songs for the show, including the theme, "It's a Beautiful Day in this Neighborhood."
 He was honored with numerous awards and accolades for his dedication to children via television.

 After graduating from Latrobe High School, Rogers enrolled at Dartmouth College, where he studied for a year before transferring to Rollins College in Winter Park, Florida.
 Rogers, who'd begun playing the piano at a young age, graduated magna cum laude in 1951 with a degree in music composition.

 During his senior year of college he visited his parents and was awed by the family's newest household addition: a television set.
 He could see a fantastic future for the medium and, as he'd later recall, Rogers immediately decided he wanted to be a part of it.

 Rogers' first job in television came in 1953 when he was hired to work in programming by WQED in Pittsburgh, a recently launched community TV station that was the first of its kind in the country.

 By the following year, he was co-producing a new program, The Children's Corner.
 This allowed Rogers, who'd fallen in love with puppetry as a child, to introduce some of his favorite puppets from his home to his young audience.

 As his experience grew, so did his aspirations.
 He earned his divinity degree in 1962, and at his ordination the Presbyterian Church asked him to serve children and families through television.
 Rogers made his first appearance the following year as Mister Rogers on a Canadian Broadcast System show called Misterogers.
 The program helped lay the groundwork in its look and approach for Rogers' later show.